-There was a lot of interest in websites that show searches from both Google and Yahoo!
+There was a lot of interest in websites that show searches from search engines like Google and Yahoo!
 These sites displayed your query results side by side.
-The approach is interesting, but if people are looking for combined results, a better approach might be a meta-search engine.
+The approach is interesting, but if people are looking for combined results, a better approach might be a metasearch engine.
 (Update: metasearch engines are not as popular as they once were when this article was written.)

 As the name suggests, these tools query multiple search engines and databases.
 Although many believe Google or Yahoo! indexes every web page, that’s not the case.
 There are many reasons why one search engine may index one page and not another.
 The flip side is results often overlap between the search engines.
-Meta-search engines can address these problems.
+A meta search engine can address these problems.

 The goal of the metasearch engine is to run your query against a defined set of search engines and extract, filter, and rank the results.
 One advantage of meta-search engines is they combine the results.
 Most of these tools provide the source of the listing since they don’t own the databases.
 In the example below, the article was indexed by both Google and Yahoo!, but displays once.